ElizabethU/Python-Crash-Course/lecture.md

 #####lambdas

 if we have time?
-(I thought Andrew is covering it decorators)
+(I thought Andrew is covering decorators)
 #####decorators

 #####@classmethod